-At the end of the day, children are only allowed to be collected by parents or an authorised adult.
+At the end of the day the children will be collected from one of the two Squirrels' rooms.
+Children are only allowed to be collected by parents or an authorised adult.
 Please make sure you let the teachers know in advance, if someone different will be collecting your child.
 Please read the school booklet which gives additional important information.